entracloud/Autonomous-Delivery-Robot/README.md

 ---

+## **Credits**
+Developed as part of a project for **National University of Computer and Emerging Sciences, Faisalabad - Chiniot Campus**.

+---

 ## **License**
-This project is released under the MIT License.
+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+You are free to use, modify, and distribute this project under the terms of the GPLv3 license.